Nicole Jacks Joins the Board of Directors to Advocate for Second Chances

 “When I became a mom, I felt a new sense of ownership and protection for all kids.
 And because my son is black and Latino, I want to do what I can to embrace and address the issues we are faced with in our community,” Nikki said.
 “I’m excited to work with an organization that is intentional about seeing these children for who they are and not defining them by a mistake they made.”

-Nikki was introduced to Youth With Faces through BoardLead, an organization that partners with top companies, professional services firms and foundations to recruit, place, train and support talented professionals for high-impact board service in the social good sector.
+Nikki was introduced to Youth With Faces through BoardLead, an organization that partners with top companies, professional services firms, and foundations to recruit, place, train, and support talented professionals for high-impact board service in the social good sector.

 “At BoardLead, we work to facilitate strong matches between talented, diverse professionals and high-impact, community-based nonprofits to strengthen board service across the nonprofit sector,” said Erin Connell, Senior Program Manager at Cause Strategy Partners and BoardLead.
-“We find that creating these connections creates community change as we support nonprofits in fulfilling their missions and drive talent to opportunity.
-What drives our matches is passion for the mission – and Nicole shared with BoardLead such a deep, sincere passion for Youth With Faces’ mission and work.”
+“We find that creating these connections brings about community change as we support nonprofits in fulfilling their missions and drive talent to opportunity.
+What drives our matches is a passion for the mission – and Nicole shared with BoardLead such a deep, sincere passion for Youth With Faces’ mission and work.”

 “Justice-involved youth are often forgotten or written off.
 I want people to see them as children who made a mistake, and I want them to receive the same grace that was given to the young people I went to college with, as they are just as deserving of a second chance.”